 Acquisition of funds means sourcing for funds.
-For any business to kick off, the funds for it has to be available.
-The required minimum finance has to be on ground before the business can take off.
+For any business to kick-off, the funds for it has to be available.
+The required minimum finance has to be on the ground before the business can take off.
 A business idea remains a business idea until it is backed up with funds.
-Funds kicks of activities in an organization or library.
-The success or failure of an organization greatly rests on acquisition of funds.
+Funds kicks of activities in an organisation or library.
+The success or failure of an organisation greatly rests on the acquisition of funds.
 Funding is not the duty of employees but rather it is the duty of the patron and the finance department.
-Without enough fund for major activities in the organization, it is as good as dead-on arrival.
-A sound plan for acquisition of funds from banks, individuals, family, friends, shares, bonds or investments is vital for the success of the organization.
+Without enough funds for major activities in the organisation, it is as good as dead on arrival.
+A sound plan for the acquisition of funds from banks, individuals, family, friends, shares, bonds or investments is vital for the success of the organisation.